 Student Production Awards

 THE NATIONAL ACADEMY OF TELEVISION ARTS & SCIENCES

 NATAS is a professional service organization dedicated to the advancement of the arts and sciences of television and related media and the promotion of creative leadership for artistic, educational and technical achievements within the television industry, best known for the coveted Emmy® Award.

-PURPOSE: To recognize outstanding student achievements in production by > conferring awards of merit in the chapter’s designated award region.
-The > presentation of these awards is intended to be an incentive for the > continued pursuit of excellence by those studying media and journalism and to focus public attention on outstanding > cultural, educational, technological, entertainment, news and informational > achievements by high school students.
+To recognize outstanding student achievement in production by conferring awards of merit in the Chapter’s designated awards region.
+The presentation of these awards is intended to be an incentive for the continued pursuit of excellence by those studying media and journalism and to focus public attention on outstanding cultural, educational, technological, entertainment, news and informational achievements by undergraduate college and/or high school students.

-- Programs or program segments conceived, produced and executed by students at a high school or technical/vocational school within the Chapter’s designated award area are eligible for student award consideration.
+- Projects conceived, produced, and executed by students at a high school, university, college or technical/vocational school within the Chapter’s designated awards region are eligible for student award consideration.

 - Returning students who previously worked as professionals are not eligible.